Inspire (magazine): Australia

 On 16 April 2013, an Australian man from Melbourne was arrested for possessing and collecting editions of the magazine on a USB drive.

 United States

-The magazine is not banned or necessarily illegal.
+The magazine is not banned in the United States, as a result of the First Amendment's protection of freedom of speech.
 In May 2013, U.S. Attorney Barry Grissom told students during an event at Wichita State University that authorities monitor extremist groups' websites, including Inspire.

 Operation Cupcake

-Circa June 2010, an MI6 and GCHQ cyberwarfare operation replaced Make a bomb in the Kitchen of your Mom by The AQ Chef with a web page of recipes for The Best Cupcakes in America written by Dulcy Israel, a staff editor at Entertainment Weekly, produced by Main Street Cupcakes, Hudson, Ohio, and published by The Ellen DeGeneres Show.
-MI6 and GCHQ also removed articles by Osama bin Laden, Ayman al-Zawahiri and an article, What to expect in Jihad.
+Circa June 2010, an MI6 and GCHQ cyberwarfare operation replaced "Make a bomb in the Kitchen of your Mom" by "The AQ Chef" with a web page of recipes for "The Best Cupcakes in America", written by Dulcy Israel, a staff editor at Entertainment Weekly, produced by Main Street Cupcakes, Hudson, Ohio, and published by The Ellen DeGeneres Show.
+MI6 and GCHQ also removed articles by Osama bin Laden and Ayman al-Zawahiri, and the article "What to expect in Jihad".
 Al-Qaeda reissued the magazine two weeks later.